CodecoolBase/generate-folders/README.md

     - There is a directory named `home/<your name>/src`
     - There is a directory named `home/<your name>/config`

-3. Create a few directories that will be added to everyone's home folder.

-    - There is a directory named `home/<your name>/src`
-    - There is a directory named `home/<your name>/config`

-4. Create the files that will be present in everyone's folder structure.
+3. Create the files that will be present in everyone's folder structure.

     - Create a file called `home/<your name/config/profile`.
     - The profile file should set up some variables with the contents: